-Nearly 50% of the prison population is incarcerated on drug charges.
+Nearly 50% of the American prison population is incarcerated on drug charges.
 The three Percocet that Nancy, above, took from her roommate bought her three years in the big house in Massachusetts.
 And, the sentences are no longer discretionary to the judge.
 Many convictions, no matter what the extenuating circumstances might be, carry mandatory lengthy prison sentences.
 This takes the authority from the judge and places it directly in the hands of the prosecutor, skewing the entire system.

 Off with their heads

 The Queen of Hearts had a very simple justice system based on her capricious will.
 However, true justice isn’t the opposite of this either.
 Rigid laws and fixed judgements can be equally cruel and unfair.
 The original intent of judges was so that our system was a balance between the two.
 Society, on the other hand has swayed towards mandatory sentences for certain crimes.